yehaozz/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+Compared to our expectation depicted in the storyboard, the light intensity is not strong enough on the mobile phone.
+Also, it is hard to act out and record scenes happening in different rooms at the same time, which is easy to deliver on paper.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+We can switch to other light sources in order to get the flashing effect.

+The light source should be placed somewhere more visible, and ideally more portable.

 ## Part C. Prototype the device